 Our latex is sourced from sustainable Rainforest Alliance Certified and Forest Stewardship Council plantations.
 The Rainforest Alliance are an international, non-profit organisation working to build strong forests, healthy agricultural landscapes, thriving communities and fight climate change.

 Research shows latex balloons breakdown faster than plastics when exposed to specific conditions, including the amount of UV exposure, the amount of oxygen present, the temperature and biological influence (bacteria, fungus and algae).
 In some experiments, degradation occurred at slower or faster rates depending on whether the object was on land or in water.
 The rate of degradation is not a constant - it depends on the conditions stated above.

-Qualatex latex balloons are made from 100%, biodegradable latex.
-No fillers or substitutes are used in manufacturing, so helium retention, strength and elasticity are maximised.
 Qualatex latex balloons are available in a rainbow of colours and styles, printed designs for every occasion, as well as a broad range of sizes and shapes.